apicco/EvoCellBio/README.md

 Repository with all the data and the code used to generate the figures of

-Picco, A. , Toret, C., Rivier, A.S, and Kaksonen, M.
+Picco, A. , Toret, C., Rivier, A.S, and Kaksonen, M. , _title_

 # Repository architecture